 BSA staff will be available for questions and support throughout the application window.
-Optional events for those interested in working through an idea, individually or in a group, will also be available.
+Optional events for those interested in working through an idea, individually or in a group, will also be available (see next page).

-Application period opens 11.01.22 Submissions will be accepted during a 12-week window (11.01.22 - 01.20.23).
+Application period opens 11.01.22 Submissions will be accepted during a 12-week window (11.01.22 - 01.20.2 23).
 Information Session and Workshop 11.15.22 Want to learn more about the RFI and explore ideas with others?
-Join BSA staff for the BSA.
-The event will begin with an overview of the RFI, followed by the opport help with the submission form, and work through any sticking points in your process. tunity to ask questions, get Virtual Office Hours 11.22.22 - 01.17.23 Need help shaping your idea?
-Have a question about the submission form or proce to help.
-Join us at our virtual office hours throughout November, December, ar available in 30-minute intervals.
-RSVP is required.
-Application period closes 01.20.23 Submissions are due by 11:59 PM EST. All responses must be submitted by the de The submission form will be inaccessible once the deadline has past. eadline to be considered.
-Phase 2: Project Review and Selection BSA staff will be working alongside the selection committee to review proposa potential projects.
-BSA staff will work closely with the selected shortlist of applicant
+Join BSA the BSA.
+The event will begin with an overview of the RFI, followed by the help with the submission form, and work through any sticking points in you e opportunity to ask questions, get Virtual Office Hours available 11.22.22 - 01.17.23 Need help shaping your idea?
+Have a question about the submission form to help.
+Join us at our virtual office hours throughout November, Decer available in 30-minute intervals.
+RSVP is required. • Application period closes 01.20.23 Submissions are due by 11:59 PM EST. All responses must be submitted b The submission form will be inaccessible once the deadline has past. y the deadline to be considered.

+Phase 2: Project Review and Selection

+BSA staff will be working alongside the selection committee to review proposals and select a shortlist of potential projects.
+Once a shortlist is selected, BSA staff will work closely with the selected shortlist of applicants to prepare for the Open House.